flamingohue/KaggleTitanic/README.md

 Variables

-The first variable is the adult male in the family size >1.
+1. The first variable is the adult male in the family size >1.

-the chidren under 12 years old in a family.
+2. The chidren under 12 years old in a family.

 Please feel free to take a look at the details and let me know if you have any questions or suggestions. :)